Tom Cruise doesn’t have anything on the great Brendan Fraser.

 The Mummy remains a well-loved movie with a healthy cult following.
 A recent reboot starring Tom Cruise tried to amp up the action and the horror, but crashed and burned, lacking the fun characters or light touch that made the 1999 movie such a hit.
 Despite the advancement of special effects in the last twenty years, The Mummy has so much more going for it than that, and remains an entertaining action-adventure.

 How do you remember Brendan Fraser and The Mummy (1999)?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!